Skip to content

 • run:read: Monitor deployments

 A "Root Space Admin" is a user given administrative permissions to the root space, which is the top-level space in Spacelift's hierarchy.
-This gives them special permissions and allows them to manage the entire account, including modifying the space tree and accessing account-wide settings.
+This grants special permissions and allows them to manage the entire account, including modifying the space tree and accessing account-wide settings.

 Manage Sessions โœ… โŒ โŒ โŒ